 Unloading a vehicle is often outside the general job requirements of a carrier.
 So, if the driver must load or unload the freight, they charge for the labor.
 Additionally, at large distribution warehouses, third-party laborers, often called “lumpers” get paid to unload cargo.
 Distributors pass these charges on to shippers as a “lumper” fee.
 Cold storage or high-touch complex facilities may have unloading fees to account for the required special handing needed to unload freight.

-When an order takes up more space than a pallet, it costs additional to transport.
+When an order takes up more space than a pallet, a warehouse will charge additional costs to transport.
 Carriers must specially configure loads to accommodate.
 This fee is most often incurred when an order exceeds 12 feet.

-There are several reasons a carrier may need to redeliver an order; if no one is available to accept the delivery, if the shipment is rejected by the receiver, if the necessary equipment isn’t on-site, etc.
+There are several reasons a carrier may need to redeliver an order.
+If no one is available to accept the delivery, the carrier will have to redeliver.
+In cases where the receiver rejects a shipment, the carrier has to go somewhere else.
+If the necessary equipment isn’t on-site, then the carrier has to deliver elsewhere.

 Sort and Segregate (Sort/Seg)

-When a driver is required to break up an order and move product from one pallet to another.
-There is often a minimum fee set that can increase based on weight and package size.
+When warehouses force a driver to break up an order and move product from one pallet to another, this charge will apply.
+Warehouses often have a minimum fee set that can increase based on weight and package size.
 This most often occurs for deliveries into grocery warehouses.

 Truck Ordered Not Used (TONU)

 Orders can sometimes fall through.
-Most carrier contracts will have a clause allowing for a TONU, but with limitations.
+However, most carrier contracts will have a clause allowing for a TONU, but with limitations.
 There is only a charge if the truck is canceled after a pre-established cut-off time.